AntonioFromBrazil/Stepm.h-library-for-ESP-32/README.md

-This is a nonblock step motor (28byj-48) library based on interrupts

-By Antonio Testa, March/2024
+This is a nonblock step motor (28byj-48) library based on interrupts<br>By Antonio Testa, March/2024

 ------------------------------------------------------------------------------
 In the main program is mandatory to define the following: